yoctore/yocto-render/README.md

 ## Motivation

-For this module we don't have a specific motivation, we just need an utility tools for our base render process for yocto-core-stack package  **( NOT PUBLISHED YET )**
+For this module we don't have a specific motivation, we just need an utility tools for our base render process for yocto-core-stack package

 ## Config object